POLICE BRIEFS: Police investigating home burglary

-Paris police responded to the 400 block of 4th Street NW at 3:49 p.m.
-Tuesday in reference to a home burglary.
-It was reported that while the complainant was away from the residence, someone pushed in the window air-conditioner unit to gain entry.
-The suspect(s) stole a wallet and several pairs of children’s shoes.
+Paris police responded to a burglary of a residence in the 300 block of 32nd Street NE at 3:57 p.m.
+Thursday.
+The complainant reported that the back door may have been left unlocked due to no signs of forced entry and a pistol and cash money had been stolen.
 The incident is under investigation.

-Calls for service: Paris police responded to 106 calls for service and arrested two people Tuesday.
+Calls for service: Paris police responded to 105 calls for service and arrested three people Thursday.

 (0) comments